ktenzin1/CIS4400_NY_CivilServiceExamScores/README.md

 4. Used Google Colab to write python script to gather data from the source and then updated the script to store the data to the Google Cloud bucket.
 5. Downloaded the scipt as sourceextraction.ipynb and uploaded it to Visual Studio Code.
 6. Executed the code in VS Code to ensure it works and that the source parquet file is stored successfully in the bucket in GC.
-7. Wrote a commit message and comitted and pushed the README and the python script into github from VS Code.
+7. Wrote a commit message and committed and pushed the README and the python script into github from VS Code.
 8. Confirmed github repository in github updated.
 9. Data sourcing and storage completed.